nautilus-os/NautilusOS/README.md

 [![Deploy with Netlify](https://netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/nautilus-os/nautilusos)

-Alternatively you can deploy Nautilus in a Github Codespace:
+You can also deploy NautilusOS in a Github Codespace:

 1. click on the green code button in this repo
 2. click on the codespaces tab